 Creates the disk volumes in the DOWN state.
 DOWN disks will not be immediately usable and may be brought online by changing the volumes' VV Conditions to another state (RO, RW, or RWC).
-See Section 8.5.4.1, "Core Server Disk Volume information window" for information about a disk volume's VV Condition.
+See Core Server disk volume information for information about a disk volume's VV Condition.